googleworkspace/solutions/youtube-tracker/README.md

 1. From the spreadsheet, open the script editor by selecting **Tools > Script** editor.
-1. In the script editor, select **Resources > Advanced Google services**.
-1. In the Advanced Google Service dialog that appears, click the on/off switch next to the YouTube Data API service.
+1. In the left-hand navigation pane, select **+** next to **Services**.
-1. Click **OK** in the dialog.
+1. Choose the YouTube Data API service, and click **Add**.
+Note: When using the template, you may find that this service has already been activated, in which case it will appear listed below **Services** in the left-hand navigation pane.

 ### Test the code

-1. From the script editor, choose `markVideos` from the select box in the toolbar, then click the Run button (▶).
+1. From the script editor, choose `markVideos` from the drop-down box in the toolbar, then click the Run button (▶).
-1. When prompted, click the **Review permissions** button.
+3. When prompted, click the **Review permissions** button.
-1. Select your Google Workspace account from the list.
+4. Select your Google Workspace account from the list.
-1. Click the **Allow** button.
+5. Click the **Allow** button.
-1. When the script execution completes, you should see the details added in columns C through H, and you will receive an email for any videos that have more than zero comments.
+6. When the script execution completes, you should see the details added in columns C through H, and you will receive an email for any videos that have more than zero comments.
 When running the function in the future, you will only receive an email with videos whose comment count has increased since the